 Chest wall pain

-One of the most common varieties of harmless chest pain is chest wall pain.
-One kind of chest wall pain is costochondritis.
-It causes pain and tenderness in and around the cartilage that connects your ribs to your breastbone (sternum).
+One type of chest wall pain is costochondritis.
+Costochondritis causes pain and tenderness in and around the cartilage that connects your ribs to your breastbone (sternum).

-In costochondritis, pressing on a few points along the edge of your sternum often results in considerable tenderness in those small areas.
-If the pressure of a finger causes similar chest pain, it's unlikely that a serious condition, such as a heart attack, is the cause of your chest pain.
+If you have costochondritis, pressing on a few points along the edge of your breastbone often triggers considerable tenderness.
+If gently touching the area with your fingers causes chest pain, it's unlikely that a serious condition, such as a heart attack, is the cause of your chest pain.